Kayli/logspub/bio-neuroscience.md

 ## neurons

 <tbd: neurons basic facts and structure>
-- critical component of the action potential is the rise in intracellular calcium that activates both small conductance potassium channels essential during membrane repolarization, and triggers transmitter release from the cell.
+- critical component of the action potential is the rise in intracellular calcium that activates both small conductance potassium channels essential during membrane repolarization, and triggers transmitter release from the cell

 ## neurotransmitters